crs4/life_monitor/README.md

 #### A note about volumes

-The docker-compose uses docker volumes for data storage.
+The docker-compose uses Docker volumes for data storage.
 These will persist between start and stop actions.
 Use the regular Docker commands to delete them.
 For instance: